 The Beautiful Las Coloradas

-We were blown away by the salt lakes of Las Coloradas and were then on to another adventure at Rio Lagartos.
-Jerome had been looking forward to seeing the flamingos since we told him that we might be able to but as we drove back we glimpsed something that also excited him – a group of raccoons crossed the road in front of us setting the wildlife focused tone for the next part of our day.
+Blown away by the mesmerizing salt lakes of Las Coloradas we then moved on to another adventure at Rio Lagartos.
+Jerome had been looking forward to seeing the flamingos since we told him that we might be able to.
+Driving along the empty road we glimpsed something that also excited him – a group of raccoons crossed the street in front of our car, setting the wildlife focused tone for the next part of our day.

 Finding a Boat Ride

-I had read in the guide books that most restaurants in the port would offer boat rides through the estuary to see the flamingoes, other birds and even crocodiles, and we had in mind one such place marked on the map.
-When we got to the port we spotted the long rods on the fisher boats, sticking up into the air.
+I had read in the guide books that most restaurants in the port of Rio Lagartos would offer boat rides through the estuary to see the flamingoes, other exotic birds and even crocodiles, and we had earmarked one of the places on the map.
+Upon arrival at the port we spotted the prominent, long rods on the fisher boats, sticking up into the air.

 Our Tour Guide

-A man on a motorbike followed us on our drive along the port road.
+A man on a motorbike followed us on our drive along Rio Lagartos’ port road.
 We stopped the car near the end of the port, and he asked if we would like him to take us out on his boat for a guided tour.
 He offered us a short one hour tour for 700 pesos or a longer tour lasting 2 hours for 1200 pesos.
-The longer tour included the crocodiles, which were up the estuary, nearly back at Las Coloradas so would have involved a long motor.
-With only a couple of hours to dark we decided for the shorter one, as our main aim was to see flamingoes.
+The longer tour included the crocodiles, which were up the estuary, nearly back at Las Coloradas so would have involved a long boat journey.
+With only a couple of hours until dark we opted for the shorter one, as our main aim was to see flamingoes.
 Apparently some guides will wait for other tourists to join to fill the boat, but we were happy to pay him the 700 pesos for the premium of having the boat to ourselves.
 His English was fairly good and he knew all the bird names in English and some other languages too.

 Bird Watcher’s Paradise